Show Me A Pictures Of Dinosaurs

 Coloration and Skin Texture

 Determining the coloration and skin texture of dinosaurs is a challenging task, as soft tissues rarely fossilize.
-However, recent studies have used advanced techniques to analyze fossilized skin impressions and melanosomes (pigment-containing structures) to infer the color patterns of some dinosaurs.
+That said, recent studies have used advanced techniques to analyze fossilized skin impressions and melanosomes (pigment-containing structures) to infer the color patterns of some dinosaurs.
 This has resulted in more vibrant and diverse dinosaur depictions, moving away from the drab, greyish tones of the past.

 Behavioral Reconstructions